iamrajatsingh1/crypto-tracker-nextjs/README.md

-# Turborepo non-monorepo starter
+# crypto-tracker-nextjs Turborepo

-This is an official starter Turborepo.
+This is a Crypto tracker app powered by Turborepo.

 ## Using this example